algoafrofutures/algoafrofutures.github.io/content/_index.md

 ## Programme overview

 During the programme you will participate in a mix of in-person workshops and asynchronous online discussion around creative coding and live coding.
-The mentors will be Antonio Roberts and Tyger Blue.
-More information about them and other partners can be read on the [About](/about) page.
+The mentor will be Antonio Roberts.
+More information can be read on the [About](/about) page.

 This opportunity is open to Black artists only.